Scott--R/Tailwind_Local_Control_API/README.md

 > Latest implementation in v9.97 firmware

-There is a HTTP server running on the Tailwind Garage Door Opener iQ3, so that we can send HTTP request to the specific URLs to write command to or read status from the HTTP server.(Currently, local network control is under beta test stage.
-More security feature would be involved in later versions.)
+There is a HTTP server running on the Tailwind iQ3 Garage Door Opener so we can send HTTP requests to the specific URLs to write or send commands or read the status from the HTTP server.(Currently, local network control is under beta test stage.
+More security features would be involved in later versions.)

-In order to get it work, we need the following several steps: <br>
+In order to get it work, we need the following steps: <br>
-1.Find devices in local network <br>
+1.Find devices in the local network <br>
 2.Read device basic information.(Model ID, FW version )
-3. Then read device status or send control commands to device.
+3. Read device status or send control commands to the device.

 ## 1. Find devices in local network

-In current solution, we can use mDNS to search local devices.<br>
+In the current solution, we can use mDNS to search for local devices.<br>
 <img src="_static/_http_tcp.jpg" width="30%" />

 #### a.
 We will find TW-WebServer service under _http._tcp services.